Schuture/Benchmarking-Awesome-Diffusion-Models/README.md

 ## DrawBench Benchmark

 We use all 200 prompts from the [DrawBench](https://docs.google.com/spreadsheets/d/1y7nAbmR4FREi6npB1u-Bo3GFdwdOPYJc617rBOxIRHY/edit#gid=0) (2022).
-This prompt set mainly contains hard situations, and can evaluate the diffusion models' advanced generation capabilities.
+This prompt set mainly contains challenging situations, and can evaluate the diffusion models' advanced generation capabilities.

 Examples:
 1. A pink colored giraffe. (abnormal color)